linnkar/Tulostaulu/README.md

 # Tulostaulu

-ASP.NET solution to automate result handling of weekly competition in Impivaara minigolf course.
+ASP.NET Core solution to automate result handling of weekly competition in Impivaara minigolf course.

 Consists of:
 - Reception